Zero-point energy: Quantum field theory and beyond

 This view was also later supported by Theodore Welton (1948), who argued that spontaneous emission "can be thought of as forced emission taking place under the action of the fluctuating field".
 This new theory, which Dirac coined quantum electrodynamics (QED), predicted a fluctuating zero-point or "vacuum" field existing even in the absence of sources.

 Throughout the 1940s improvements in microwave technology made it possible to take more precise measurements of the shift of the levels of a hydrogen atom, now known as the Lamb shift, and measurement of the magnetic moment of the electron.
-Discrepancies between these experiments and Dirac's theory led to the idea of incorporating renormalisation into QED to deal with zero-point infinities.
+Discrepancies between these experiments and Dirac's theory led to the idea of incorporating renormalization into QED to deal with zero-point infinities.
 Renormalization was originally developed by Hans Kramers and also Victor Weisskopf (1936), and first successfully applied to calculate a finite value for the Lamb shift by Hans Bethe (1947).
 As per spontaneous emission, these effects can in part be understood with interactions with the zero-point field.
-But in light of renormalisation being able to remove some zero-point infinities from calculations, not all physicists were comfortable attributing zero-point energy any physical meaning, viewing it instead as a mathematical artifact that might one day be eliminated.
+But in light of renormalization being able to remove some zero-point infinities from calculations, not all physicists were comfortable attributing zero-point energy any physical meaning, viewing it instead as a mathematical artifact that might one day be eliminated.
 In Wolfgang Pauli's 1945 Nobel lecture he made clear his opposition to the idea of zero-point energy stating "It is clear that this zero-point energy has no physical reality".